uvzen/ReVanced-bash-builder/README.md

 ### Windows
+1. Download Patch-PC.sh script from [releases](https://github.com/uvzen/ReVanced-bash-builder/releases/tag/scripts)
-1. Create any folder and put the ReVanced-PC.sh script
+2. Create any folder and put the ReVanced-PC.sh script
-2. Run script in 2 ways:
+3. Run script in 2 ways:
-- Launch git shell by right-clicking in an empty folder space and selecting "Git Bash Here", then run script by typing: ```./ReVanced.sh```
+- Launch git shell by right-clicking in an empty folder space and selecting "Git Bash Here", then run script by typing: ```./Patch-PC.sh```
 - Run script by double-clicking on it
-3. When you run the script for the first time, download the necessary packages and applications
+4. When you run the script for the first time, download the necessary packages and applications
-4. Enjoy build ReVanced
+5. Enjoy build ReVanced

 ### Linux
 1. Create any folder and put the ReVanced-PC.sh script
-2. Open terminal and run script ```./ReVanced-PC.sh```
+2. Open terminal and run script ```./Patch-PC.sh```
 3. When you run the script for the first time, download the necessary packages and applications
 4. Enjoy build ReVanced